-During the second phase, the team demolished the remaining sections of the existing tunnel’s roof and south wall and constructed a new 4,100 foot cut and cover north tunnel.
+During the second phase, the team demolished the remaining sections of the existing tunnel’s roof and south wall and constructed a new 4,100-foot cut and cover north tunnel.
 At the end of this phase, the team backfilled the trench, removed temporary bridges, and fully restored traffic to Virginia Avenue on a modified alignment that returned it closer to the historic L’Enfant Plan.

 Additionally, the team permanently relocated numerous water, sewer, electric, communications, and gas utilities.
 A new concrete arch bridge was also constructed over an existing masonry sewer tunnel to protect it under the new rail road tunnel.

-Clark/Parsons provided more than three years of support services under a Professional Services Agreement with CSX during NEPA environmental impact studies.
+Clark and joint venture partner Parsons provided more than three years of support services under a Professional Services Agreement with CSX during NEPA environmental impact studies.
 During that period, the project team provided technical and preliminary design services to support CSX’s efforts to secure critical environmental approvals.